rqtl/qtl2/pages/prep_do_data.md

-The result of the [`geneseek2qtl2.R`](../assets/geneseek2qtl2.R) script will be a series of CSV files containing the re-coded genotypes, with one file per chromosome, plus four files containing the SNP array intensities for the X and Y chromosomes (one file per allele per chromosome).
+The result of the [`geneseek2qtl2.R`](../assets/geneseek2qtl2.R) script will be a series of CSV files containing the re-coded genotypes, with one file per chromosome, plus two files containing the SNP array intensities for the X and Y chromosomes (one file per allele per chromosome).